 - Please use the latest stable version of the Go programming language.
 All versions from 1.13 to the latest are tested in the Github Actions workflow.

 - You can run tests locally using the

 run_test.shscript.
 It will setup a database container for you and shut it down when the tests are finished.

 If you would like to contribute but you are not sure on what you could work, the issues section (opens new window) is a good place to start.
 Check the issues with the "contributions welcome" tag.
 Of course, other ideas are also very much welcome!

 The goal of the project is to provide an opinionated framework for REST API building.
 Using it must be as simple as possible and with as few code as possible, but still flexible and hackable.
 We don't want to gate too many things so developers have the freedom to build whatever they want, even edge cases.
 However, the goal is to make the most common cases a breeze, so they can focus on what their app really does: the business logic.
 For example, it is extremely common to have some sort of permissions on resources in REST APIs, so instead of forcing developers to spend time working on this, which can be complicated, Goyave would provide a comprehensive set of tools to achieve this.

 I have many ideas for the future of Goyave.
 I would be infinitely grateful to whoever want to support me and let me continue working on Goyave and making it better and better.

-You can support me on Github Sponsor or Patreon.
+You can support me on Github Sponsor.